-The 2012 Canadian General Social Survey (GSS) indicated that13 million Canadians aged 15 and over, or almost half of the population (46 per cent), had cared for a dependent relative at least once in their lifetime17.
-Between 2011 and 2012, 8.1 million Canadians experienced care responsibilities, i.e. for support in day-to-day tasks (household chores, transportation), for physical and medical care (bathing, accompanying to the toilets, administering medicines) or for administrative assistance, including property management1819.
+The 2012 Canadian General Social Survey (GSS) indicated that13 million Canadians aged 15 and over, or almost half of the population (46 per cent), had cared for a dependent relative at least once in their lifetime.
+Between 2011 and 2012, 8.1 million Canadians experienced care responsibilities, i.e. for support in day-to-day tasks (household chores, transportation), for physical and medical care (bathing, accompanying to the toilets, administering medicines) or for administrative assistance, including property management.
 According to the GSS, caregivers spend on average three hours per week caring for a loved one, but this varies considerably depending on the type of care and gender.
-For example, it would be 10 hours a week when caring for a sick child and up to 14 hours to care for a spouse.
-In addition, women spend
+For example, it would be 10 hours a week when caring for a spender.